WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers

 Discussion about compute in WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers

-Posted by James Brown on September 20, 2025
+Posted by James Williams on May 29, 2026

 I completely agree!
 This was my experience as well.